Sudan braces for up to 200,000 fleeing Ethiopia fighting

 The Tigray president on Tuesday accused Eritrea of attacking his region at the request of Ethiopia, saying that “the war has now progressed to a different stage,” he said.
 Eritrean officials have not responded to requests for comment.

-Under growing pressure, at least 6,000 Ethiopian refugees have crossed the now-closed border into Sudan, the state-run SUNA news agency there reported late Tuesday.
+Under growing pressure, at least 6,000 Ethiopian refugees have crossed the now-closed border into Sudan, the state-run SUNA news agency there reported.
 The agency, citing unidentified officials, said that over 200,000 Ethiopians were expected to cross into Sudan in the coming days.

+A Sudanese official urged U.N. agencies to speed up their response in the provinces of Kassala and Qadarif along the Ethiopian border.

+“More and more people, including wounded from the operations there, are still coming.
+The numbers are increasing rapidly.
+There are lots of children and women,” Al-Sir Khalid, the head of the refugee agency in Kassala, told the AP.
+“They are arriving very tired and exhausted.
+They are hungry and thirsty since they have walked long dispenses on rugged terrain.”